nilfoer/gwaripper/README.md

 ```
 Using the `config` subcommand you can also specify other options like banned tags or set the frequency at which DB-backups are created.
 The config will be placed next to the executable or if you're using the source it will be inside the `gwaripper` directory.

-To be able to use GWARipper's reddit functionalities you have to specify a reddit client\_id.
+#### API client IDs

+GWARipper now comes pre-installed with a reddit and imgur client id but you can still get your own:

 To get a client\_id you have to register an app at https://www.reddit.com/prefs/apps.
 The type should be *installed* or *script* (*installed* is enough, since we use read-only access).

 If your app is of type *script* you also have to specify a client secret when setting the client id:
 ```